mariocki/mariocki-osm-server/README.md

 ## Importing contour lines

-:warning: This can take quite a logn time to run.
+:warning: This can take quite a long time to run. :warning:

 Make sure you don't have any datafiles in the data folder (or else it'll try and re-import them :smile:):
 ```